 What is a good interest rate on a personal loan?

 Ultimately, your interest rate for a personal loan or any other loan will depend on your credit score and credit history.
-But as of April 2023, the best interest rate you’re likely to get on a personal loan, assuming you have very good or exceptional credit, is going to be in the 8%-12.5% range.
+However, as of July 2023, the best interest rate you’re likely to get on a personal loan, assuming you have very good or exceptional credit, is going to be in the 4.6% to 11.25% range.

 What can I use a personal loan for?